 You may have heard that since honey is one of the most shelf stable substances on Earth.
 In fact, fully preserved and intact honey has been found in ancient Egyptian tombs.
 It’s not fully known why honey has this seemingly infinite shelf life, but it’s suspected that the combination of its acidity, high sugar content, lack of water content, and unique enzyme content that comes from bees–plus a little bit of alchemy–are the reason.

 So, then, it would make sense that honey act as a preservative for skincare products, right?
 Especially some of the trendier honeys like manuka or thyme, that are known to have enhanced antimicrobial properties and have actually shown so in scientific studies?

 Here’s where things get a little tricky with using honey for skincare.

 On its own, without being mixed with other ingredients (in the majority of cases), honey is self-preserving, and does have the amazing cosmetic and health benefits you’ve read about.
 The higher the quality of your honey, the more beneficial it will be.

 However, once you mix it into a skincare formulation with other ingredients such as water, hydrosols, herbs, carrier oils, butters, waxes, essential oils, etc any antimicrobial benefits associated with the honey go away, due to its high sugar content and humectant properties.
-Part of the reason why honey, on its own, is self-preserving is because it is anhydrous–meaning it does not contain any water.
+Part of the reason why honey, on its own, is self-preserving is because its sugars are anhydrous [EDITED for clarification 5/25/18–text formerly read “it is anhydrous” which is not correct]–meaning they do not contain any water.